DraLaylaHirsh/MRFprofilesCreation/docs/mustangHowto.rst

 How to run Mustang
 ==================

+Mustang superimposes protein structures and as a result you can get not only the structure alignment but also the sequence alignment.

-Mustang needs the structures that are supposed to be aligned and you need to say which are they.
+This program needs the structures that are going to be superimposed, their name and the path in where they are allocated.

-Create the input file considering that the first line in the file should have the path in where the structures are and it must start with the > symbol the next lines should start with the + symbol and be followed by just the name of the file.
+Create the input file considering that the first line of the file should have the path in where the structures are allocated and it must start with the > symbol the next lines should start with the + symbol and be followed by just the name of the structure files.

 So if you want to align the files
   4cj9A_490_522_reg1